madnuttah/unbound-docker/README.md

 Docker containers are most easily used with docker compose.

+> [!IMPORTANT]
-**I encourage you to read the [`Details`](https://github.com/madnuttah/unbound-docker/blob/main/doc/DETAILS.md) page to learn how to get this up and running, some example `docker-compose` files can be found [`here`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples).**
+> We encourage you to read the [`Details`](https://github.com/madnuttah/unbound-docker/blob/main/doc/DETAILS.md) page to learn how to get this up and running, some example `Docker-Compose` files can be found [`here`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples).
+>

-If you prefer to use Podman and systemd to manage your containers, example Quadlets can be found [`here`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/podman-systemd)
+> If you prefer to use Podman and systemd to manage your containers, example `Quadlets` can be found [`here`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/podman-systemd).

 ## Available Docker Tags